2017 Great Tomato Plant Sale

 About the Great Tomato Plant Sale

-Thousands of heirloom tomato and other vegetable plants were on sale at the Fifth Annual Great Tomato Plant Sale, Heirlooms of the World.
-If you missed it, watch for us next year!
+Thousands of heirloom tomato and other vegetable plants will be on sale at the Sixth Annual Great Tomato Plant Sale, Heirlooms of the World.
+Don't miss it!

 What makes the Great Tomato Plant Sale so special?

 We base our selections & recommendations on the local experience of UC Master Gardeners field-testing & growing these tomato varieties in their own Contra Costa gardens and in Our Garden, our Walnut Creek demo garden.
 Many of our varieties are only available locally through us, impossible to find in local nurseries.
 And, in keeping with our emphasis on sustainable gardening practices, many come from open-pollinated seeds we've harvested ourselves from our own gardens.

 It’s true that growing heirlooms can sometimes be tricky, and growing conditions can vary dramatically across the county.
 That’s why we suggest you try several different varieties & types of tomatoes to see what works well in your garden.

 What can I find at the Great Tomato Plant Sale?

 - dozens of varieties of heirloom tomatoes, including lots of new varieties for 2017, hailing from many worldwide locations.